Smart Link variants (A/B routing)

 - avoid near-duplicates such as

-poster-a,poster-main, andmain-posterfor the same location - avoid renaming a Variant ID after launch unless you can update every live URL or printed QR code that used the old value
+poster-a,poster-main, andmain-posterfor the same location - avoid renaming a Variant Name after launch if you want that placement's reporting history to stay in one row

-Think of the Variant ID as your reporting key
+Variant Name is your reporting key

 How variants appear in analytics